Artificial intelligence compliance plan

 Describe your agency’s process for soliciting and collecting AI use cases across all sub- agencies, components, or bureaus for the inventory.
 In particular, address how your agency plans to ensure your inventory is comprehensive, complete, and encompasses updates to existing use cases.

 GSA’s process for soliciting and collecting AI use cases across the organization is led by the CAIO.
-The CAIO is responsible for ensuring that the AI use case inventory is comprehensive and up to date, with the support of the AI Safety Team, various program offices, and the OCIO.
+The CAIO is responsible for ensuring that the AI use case inventory is comprehensive and up to date, with the support of the AI Safety Team, various program offices, and the Office of the Chief Information Officer (OCIO).

 Reporting on AI Use Cases Not Subject to Inventory

-Describe your agency’s process for soliciting and collecting AI use cases that meet the criteria for exclusion from being individually inventoried, as required by Section 3(a)(v) of M-24-10.
+Describe your agency’s process for soliciting and collecting AI use cases that meet the criteria for exclusion from being individually inventoried.

 GSA has not identified any AI use cases that are not subject to inventory.